Baptiste-Lecoutre/pokeemerald-expansion/README.md

 - Added soaring (credits to ...)
 - Starters are available in Mauville game corner
 - Changed Mosdeep music to Dewford
+- Mom gives old rod instead of running shoes (enabled at newgame).
+Old rod fisherman in Dewford gives an eviolite instead.
+Good rod is given by a new fisherman in Route 114.
+Fisherman on Route 118 gives gyaradosite instead.
+Super rod is unchanged.
+(Ported from Inclement Emerald)
 - More to be added

 ## TODO